-Words can’t do this magical place justice – it’s a feeling I hope you experience soon [ if you haven’t already ].
+Words can’t do this magical place justice – it’s a feeling I hope you experience soon (if you haven’t already).
 Although a major tourist destination, Florence hasn’t lost its luster, and it’s managed to preserve its “old city” feel.
 It is best traveled on foot, so ditch your map and embrace the cobblestone streets and winding sidewalks.
 Lounge in the lively piazzas.
-Sip an expresso at the bar.
+Sip an espresso at the bar.
 Taste every Tuscan wine you can.
 Marvel at the beautiful churches and look up at their magnificent domes.
 Wander the world-class museums.
-Toss your worries over the Ponte Vecchio [ bridge ].
+Toss your worries over the Ponte Vecchio bridge.
 Relax.
 Clear your mind.
 Be in the moment.
 This magnificent city deserves it.
 You deserve it.

-Must try food/drink: The Italians know food.
+The Italians know food.
 Every meal was delicious – from pizza to pasta to meat dishes.
 Truffles are in many signature dishes.
 I nearly ate my weight in bread, as the oil olive is so delicious.
-And the Chianti – oh, the Chianti – Delicioso!
+And the Chianti – oh, the Chianti – delicioso!
 Take a break from exploring the city with a glass of vino and a cheese and charcuterie plate.
-And just as I did in Rome, be sure to end each day with some gelato.
-I don’t discriminate when it comes to gelato, but I will say the mango gelato at Grom was one of my favorites!
+And just as you should any other town in Italy (say, Ravello on the Amalfi Coast) be sure to end each day with some gelato.
+I don’t discriminate when it comes to gelato, but the mango gelato at Grom was one of my favorites!

-I also had one of the best meals of my life at L’Osteria Di Giovanni.
+One of my favorite Italian dining experiences was at L’Osteria Di Giovanni.
 The service is absolutely outstanding – it truly was an experience.

 - It can be a long wait to get into the Accademia for David.
 Even with our “skip the line” tour pass, we waited for 30 minutes.
 Go early.
 Join a formal tour.
 Buy a coffee.
 Wait.
 It.
 Out.
 David is worth it.

-[ Next stop ]: With two months of traveling under our belt, it was time to relax!
-So, I rubbed the pig’s nose and hugged my parents goodbye before heading northwest to Cinque Terre.
-Florence, I will see you again!
+I rubbed the pig’s nose and hugged my parents goodbye before heading northwest to Cinque Terre.